Posted on January 6, 2020 and last updated on January 26, 2025

 The lucky people who live adjacent to this 40-acre municipal forest and well-marked trail system have a wild and beautiful backyard.
 Several of the trail legs lead from one small housing development to the next.
 Because the land here seems to be more like a neighborhood park than a preserve, there aren’t many parking spots.
 I’ve marked the area off the Greely Road Extension where there is a small pull-over area for about three cars.
 It was plowed when we visited in January.
 The red trail off Lockwood Lane is the most convenient place for walkers to access the trail system from town, and there is also some space for parking along the lane.

-The blue trail, which extends the length of the forest from Greely Road Extension to Blanchard Road, is 1.1 miles.
+The trails are well blazed, but there was no map at the trailhead or at any intersections when I visited.
+The trail that extends the length of the forest from Greely Road Extension to Blanchard Road is 1.1 miles.
 I recommend, if you want to do a loop, to start on the blue trail from Greely Road Ext., following a narrow curvy stream.
 At the first intersection, jump onto the green trail, which loops around a small pond.
 You can return via the blue trail.
 I’m estimating that this walk is a little under 1 mile.

 Let me know if you have any trail updates or corrections!